danielNg25/arbitrage-bot-dashboard-be/OPPORTUNITY_DETAILS_API_SPEC.md

 -   `created_at`: ISO 8601 timestamp when the opportunity was created
 -   `source_tx`: Transaction hash that discovered the opportunity
 -   `source_block_number`: Block number where the opportunity was discovered
+-   `source_log_index`: Log index in the source block
+-   `source_pool`: Address of the pool where the opportunity was discovered
 -   `execute_block_number`: Block number where the opportunity was executed
+-   `execute_tx`: Transaction hash of the execution
 -   `profit_token`: Address of the token received as profit
 -   `profit_token_name`: Human-readable name of the profit token
 -   `profit_token_symbol`: Symbol of the profit token
 -   `profit_token_decimals`: Decimal places for the profit token
+-   `amount`: Original amount in token's native units
+-   `gas_token_amount`: Gas amount in token's native units
+-   `updated_at`: ISO 8601 timestamp when the opportunity was last updated

+**Debug Information (from OpportunityDebug):**

+-   `estimate_profit`: Estimated profit before execution
+-   `estimate_profit_usd`: Estimated profit in USD before execution
+-   `path`: Trading path with tokens and pools (even indices are tokens, odd indices are pools)
+-   `received_at`: ISO 8601 timestamp when opportunity was received
+-   `send_at`: ISO 8601 timestamp when opportunity was sent
+-   `simulation_time`: Time taken for simulation in milliseconds
+-   `error`: Error message if execution failed
+-   `gas_amount`: Gas amount used
+-   `gas_price`: Gas price in wei

 #### `network` - Network Information